swharden/SWHLab/doc/uses/EPSCs-and-IPSCs/variance method/readme.md

 ```

 ## Percentile Range Histograms
 I found that there's little change in the curve below 20% even in noisy data like mine.
 It seems like a simple enough number.
 My rule from now on is to ***use the quietest 10% of a sweep to calculate the noise floor histogram***.
 Notice how the distribution curves begin to shift after you increase above 20% that value.
 10% seems extremely safe.
-Regardless, it's _way_ better than attempting to fit a gaussian curve to a bunch of missing data!
+Regardless, it's _way_ better than attempting to fit a Gaussian curve to a bunch of missing data!

 Percentile Histograms | Distribution Curves
 ---|---